Talantino/E-commerce/README.md

 # 🛒 E-commerce
-This project is a comprehensive e-commerce platform built with Django.
-It is designed to showcase Django's ORM capabilities, focusing on well-structured and optimized data models for products, users, orders, and payments.
-The platform includes RESTful API endpoints with permissions tailored for buyers and suppliers.
+This Django-based e-commerce platform serves as a pet project aimed at refining my web development skills.
+It emphasizes the use of Django's ORM for efficient data modeling and includes RESTful API endpoints to simulate real-world e-commerce functionalities, such as product management, user roles, and order processing.
+The project also explores Django REST Framework for API development and drf-yasg for generating interactive API documentation.

 ## 📋 Features

 - **Product Management**: Add, update, and delete products with categories and suppliers.
 - **User Roles**: Two main user roles (buyers aka users and suppliers) with different permissions.
 - **Order Management**: Create and manage orders with dynamic pricing based on discounts and quantity.
-15% off for an item if a discount applied and
+15% off for an item if discount applied and if it exceeds the total amount of 20000 KGS.
+10% off for an order that is more than 10000 KGS.
 - **API Endpoints**: RESTful API for managing products, orders, and reviews with role-based access control.
-- **Reviews and Ratings**: Users can rate products and leave reviews.
+- **Reviews and Ratings**: Feature for users to review products and rate them.
 - **Address Management**: Separate billing and shipping address management for orders.
+- **JWT Authorization**: Secure API access through JSON Web Tokens (JWT) for authentication and authorization, ensuring safe user interactions with the platform.

 ## 🛠️ Technologies and Libraries